eed3si9n/herding-cats/docs/10/b.md

 scala> Await.result(isFriends3(0, 1).value, 1 second)
 ```

-When the first user is not found, `XorT` will short circuit.
+When the first user is not found, `EitherT` will short circuit.

 ```scala
 scala> Await.result(isFriends3(2, 3).value, 1 second)